gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Tasks in Gradle may define a group attribute, but this group wasn't accessible from the Tooling API.
 It is now possible to query the group of a task from the tooling model.

+### Increased visibility of components in model report

+- TBD

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.